rangelife/one-second-dash/README.md

 ## to add a new dash button (or fix after power loss and battery change):

+N.B. if you're repairing a failing button, ssh into pi (with work laptop) and sudo service one-second-dash stop sudo pkill doorbell sudo NO_LAUNCH=1 ./doorbell.py

+... to stop launches from known name being reported by AD orange's wifi beacons when we change the name next.

 edit this file on home laptop. and use for below. set up by bottom of stairs or in living room nr router (need wired lan)